2. MPSD HPC system#

 2.2.2.
 Slurm default values#

-Slurm defaults are an execution time of 1 hour, one task, one CPU, 4000MB of RAM, and the public partition.
+Slurm defaults are an execution time of 1 hour, one task, two CPUs, 5600MB of RAM, and the public2 partition.

 The maximum runtime for any job is 7 days.
 Interactive jobs are limited to 12 hours.